chuanqichen/CS330_Final_Project/project_ideas.md

 * dataset are huge
 * no github code
 * archiecture use LSTM, we could use multi attentions head such as bert, GPT3 ???
+* grid search could be improved with evolution strategies ???